pbenard73/reactizy/README.md

 ***fusion** do the merge of the partial component without the *autobind* utility*

+***reactizy** do the merge in addition of *autobind* utility.

-*The two methods need to be called at the end of the main component's constructor with : `fusion.call(this, // OnePartialComponent, AnotherOne, AndAnotherOne)`*
+*The three methods need to be called at the end of the main component's constructor with : `fusion.call(this, // OnePartialComponent, AnotherOne, AndAnotherOne)`*

+In order to merge a full partial component (reduxers, state, methods) you need to use the HOC `withReactizy`

+### Full merge with Reduxers

 *Let's create a partial component *